 Today’s market presents some very unique opportunities for buyers.
 With affordability near record highs and interest rates near record lows, many homeowners are making the decision to move up or on.
-Here a few simple tips to take into consideration when listing your home for sale.
+Here a few simple tips to take into consideration when you list your home for sale.

 1. Curb Appeal